En Esch: History

-When KMFDM temporarily broke up in 1999, Esch briefly worked with the band Pizza Whore, which changed its name to Barely Legal, and included Trixie Reiss of The Crystal Method.
-The band didn't last, and Esch began traveling to Canada to visit Günter Schulz, the former KMFDM guitarist.
+When KMFDM broke up in 1999, Esch briefly worked with the band Pizza Whore, which changed its name to Barely Legal, and included Trixie Reiss of The Crystal Method.
+The band did not last, and Esch began traveling to Canada to visit Günter Schulz, the former KMFDM guitarist.
 They formed Slick Idiot, and released their first album in 2001.
 They have released two more albums under that moniker since then.

 Esch has since begun working actively with Pigface again, joining them on tour in 2005.

 Esch was rumored to be the replacement lead singer of industrial group Rammstein, but this turned out to be a hoax.